 - All of these triggered events must be logged

 The process is quite laborious, and it’s not natively supported by most e-commerce platforms.
 Throughout my time at TUNE, I have coached hundreds of customers through this procedure, and it is always time-consuming and labor-intensive.
-However, considering that Google finally joined the anti-third-party-tracking-cookie movement with its February 2020 Chrome 80 cookies update, we see cookieless tracking as more important than ever.
+However, considering that Google finally joined the anti-third-party-tracking-cookie movement with its February 2020 Chrome 80 cookies update, and iOS 14 IDFA updates promise to make 2021 very interesting for mobile, we see cookieless tracking as more important than ever.

 TUNE Cookieless Tracking

 This cookieless tracking service is already available to all TUNE Partner Marketing Platform advertisers.
 To our network and publisher customers, don’t worry!
 If your advertisers use this service, you also receive the benefit of more accurate tracking — as long as you use postback (server-side) tracking along with it.

 Want the goods delivered straight to your inbox?